-The ABET-accredited programs at UW Tacoma prepares students with the theoretical and practical foundations needed to solve problems in all aspects of computing.
+The B.S. in Information Technology is accredited by the Computing Accreditation Commission of ABET, https://www.abet.org.
+The program at UW Tacoma prepares students with the theoretical and practical foundations needed to solve problems in all aspects of computing.

 The Information Technology (IT) program will educate students to analyze, design, integrate, and manage information systems using information technology.

 The intent of the Information Technology program is to produce graduates who are able to achieve the following objectives: